samphelan/pulsewidth-ui/README.md

 ## **Features**

-- 📦 **Pre-built Components**: Includes a range of commonly used components like buttons, modals, cards, and forms.
+- **Pre-built Components**: Includes a range of commonly used components like buttons, modals, cards, and forms.
-- 🎨 **Customizable**: Easily theme components using styled-components and props.
+- **Customizable**: Easily theme components using styled-components and props.
-- ⚙️ **Fully Typed**: Written in TypeScript for better developer experience and type safety.
+- **Fully Typed**: Written in TypeScript for better developer experience and type safety.
-- 📱 **Responsive**: Components are responsive by default with customizable breakpoints.
+- **Responsive**: Components are responsive by default with customizable breakpoints.
-- 🔌 **Easy Integration**: Designed to work seamlessly with any React project.
+- **Easy Integration**: Designed to work seamlessly with any React project.

 ---

-## Documentation
+## **Documentation**

 To view a more in-depth usage and installation guide, visit https://pulsewidthlabs.com/pulsewidth-ui